0install/docs/docs/tools/0release/index.md

  "$@"
 ```

+!!! warning
-**Warning:** Do not put `make-release` under the project's version control!
+    Do not put `make-release` under the project's version control!
 First, because it contains user-specific information, and secondly because if you make a mistake then 0release will make you retract the release and restart the whole release process from the beginning because you changed a file that's part of the release... this is not fun ;-)

 ## Creating a release candidate